Antonio Pietro Cortinovis: Life

-Antonio Pietro Cortinovis was born on 7 November 1885 at 5:00pm in Costa Serina in Bergamo as the seventh of nine children to the peasants Lorenzo Cortinovis and Angela Gherardi (who was born to Giacomo in Trafficanti).
+Antonio Pietro Cortinovis was born on 7 November 1885 in Costa Serina in Bergamo as the seventh of nine children to the peasants Lorenzo Cortinovis and Angela Gherardi (who was born to Giacomo in Trafficanti).
 His parents were married in 1870.
 The preceding sibling Margherita died just after her birth.
 Father Pietro Rota baptized him on 8 November in the church of Santi Lorenzo martire e Ambrogio.

 From his childhood he had a strong love and devotion to both the Eucharist and the Passion.
 He had often described his father as being rather reserved and sensitive and received his religious formation from his mother.
-From age six he began attending confession and he received his Confirmation on 10 August 1892 before making his First Communion on 7 April 1896.
+From age six he began attending confession and he received the sacrament of Confirmation on 10 August 1892 before receiving his First Communion on 7 April 1896.

-He never desired being an altar server in his childhood and perceived great unworthiness on his part in becoming a priest.
+Cortonovis never desired being an altar server in his childhood and perceived great unworthiness on his part in becoming a priest.
 This became the reason that he was never to become a priest.
-But after he did his schooling the idea to enter the religious life as a professed brother came to him and grew over time.
-In 1899 he entered the Third Order of Saint Francis and later in 1901 confessed to the priest friar Teodosio da Samarate (who came to the town to preach) of his desire to enter the religious life.
+But after he did his schooling the idea to enter the religious life as a friar came to him and grew over time.
+In 1899 he entered the Third Order of Saint Francis and later in 1901 confessed to the friar Teodosio da Samarate (who came to the town to preach) of his desire to enter the religious life.
 Teodosio encouraged him and invited him to become a friar.
-Once - in 1905 - some acquaintances dragged him into a tavern and forced him to drink wine as the group did.

 Before he turned 23 he worked as both a shepherd and as a lumberjack.
 Cortinovis entered the Order of Friars Minor Capuchin on 21 April 1908 after his father (who died not long after in January 1909) accompanied him to the convent in Bergamo.
 His mother and siblings wept upon his departure.
 He moved to the Sovere convent on 22 April 1908 before commencing his novitiate under the guidance of Gianfrancesco da Cascina Ferrara.
-Cortinovis was vested in the religious habit for the first time on 29 July 1908 and assumed the religious name "Cecilio Maria da Costa Serina".
-He began to fast and scourge himself after this and he later made his simple profession on 2 August 1909.
+Cortinovis was vested in the religious habit for the first time on 29 July 1908 and assumed the religious name Cecilio Maria.

+Cortonovis began to fast and scourge himself after this and he later made his first vows on 2 August 1909.
 He spent time at the convent in Albino (from 10 August 1909 after his novitiate ended) before he was moved to the convent in Cremona on 17 February 1910.
 Cortinovis was later relocated to the order's convent in Milan on 29 April 1910.